ayatokura/ai-openscale/wos-monitor-unstruct.md

 # Working with unstructured text models
 {: #ie-unstruct-steps}

 {{site.data.keyword.aios_short}} supports explainability for unstructured text data.
 You must complete the following steps to set up your environment.
+For information about configuring support for non-space-delimited languages, such as Japanese, Chinese, and Korean, see [Enabling non-space-delimited language support](/docs/ai-openscale?topic=ai-openscale-explainability-monitor#ie-unstruct-xplan-langsupport)

 {: shortdesc}

 1. Set up your environment.